 Following a Low Sodium Diet Can Be Delicious!

-Using The Dr. Gourmet Low Sodium Diet, you'll receive six weeks of healthy menus that are full of flavor.
-This book includes:
+Reducing your salt intake doesn't have to mean bland, boring food.
+In The Dr. Gourmet Low Sodium Diet, you'll find six weeks of healthy menus that are full of flavor and low in sodium.

 By reading the labels, I have learned that different types of salts (sea, iodized, table, black etc.) have different sodium levels.
 Do you know which salts have the least amount?